 Early Education Programs for Preschool-aged Children

-Lethbridge School District No. 51 offers Early Education Programs that are developed on a hands-on, play-based, developmentally appropriate approach that recognizes that children learn from one another as well as responsive adults.
+Lethbridge School Division offers Early Education Programs that are developed on a hands-on, play-based, developmentally appropriate approach that recognizes that children learn from one another as well as responsive adults.
 Our programs provide a strong foundation in speech and language skills, as well as other areas of development, that allow children to learn alongside their peers.
 Children gain independence through proactive support and planning.